YZTangent/PeerPrep/README.md

 ## Repository Structure
 The main structure of the repository consists of three sub-directories, `/frontend`, `/api-gateway`, and `/backend`.

-Additionally, the `/gke` directory contains the `.yaml` files for deploying on the [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine?hl=en), [Github Actions](https://docs.github.com/en/actions) workflows for configuring the CI/CD pipeline are located under the `/.github/workflows` directory and the `docker-compose.yml` file for local deployment is located in the project root.
+Additionally, [Github Actions](https://docs.github.com/en/actions) workflows for configuring the CI/CD pipeline are located under the `/.github/workflows` directory, the `/gke` directory contains the `.yaml` files for deploying on the [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine?hl=en), the `/question-fetcher` directory contains files for the serverless function, and the `docker-compose.yml` file for local deployment is located in the project root.

 #### `/frontend`
 The `/frontend` sub-directory contains files relevant to the [Angular](https://angular.io/) frontend.
 This sub-directory has most of its config files under `/frontend/src`, while the rest of the files are under the `/frontend/src/app` directory.
 These files are organised as follows: